bramtayl/Justly/README.md

 If you double click on beats, a tempo ratio, or a velocity ratio, you can edit the numerator or denominator of that ratio.

 You can select a single cell by clicking on it.
-You can select a whole row by clicking the symbol on the far left of the row.
+You can select a whole row by clicking the type on the far left of the row.
+Hold shift to select multiple cells or rows.
 You can select a contiguous group of chord rows, or a contiguous group of note rows, but not a combination of chords and note rows.

 What you have selected affects which actions you can do.